Accreditation

 PEO 3: Valuable members of their general community as evidenced by various service activities and awards.

 Student outcomes describe what students are expected to know and be able to do by the time of graduation.
 These relate to the knowledge, skills, and behaviors that students acquire as they progress through the program.
-Graduates of the Computer Science and Computer Information Systems programs will have an ability to:
+By the time they graduate, students of the Computer Science and Computer Information Systems programs will have an ability to:

 - Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program’s discipline.